scriptorum/LD31/README.md

 ###KNOWN ISSUES:
 - Special effects and animations are absent.
 It's almost as if I ran out of time.
-- Mac build is freezing, working on that.
 - It ramps up hard pretty quicker than I'd like
 - Sound doesn't seem to preload properly.